Kaktushose/jda-commands/wiki/docs/interactions/commands.md

     └── ban
 ```
 ??? tip "Debugging"
     JDA-Commands will log this tree on log-level `DEBUG`.
-This might help you with debugging, for example when command
+This might help you with debugging, for example when a command
     doesn't show up.

 In our example the following commands will be registered: